HumanCellAtlas/dcp-community/rfcs/text/Fusillade in the DCP.md

 DCP Components should use the Fusillade staging environment to test their dev code.
 This is to ensure relative stability when developing for the DCP.
 Follow the naming convention for groups and roles to prevent name collision between dev and staging deployments.

+Alternatively a new fusillade deployment cloud be made just for component Dev Testing.

 **Note:** The fusillade managed group `user_default` and user `public` will be modified for both your components staging and dev environment.